ethanniser/next-typesafe-url/www/docs/src/content/docs/en/setup/groundwork.md

 ---

-**Note:** as a result of this certain strings will not remain strings when parsed:
+**Note:** as a result of using JSON certain strings will not remain strings when parsed:

 - `"true"` -> `true`
 - `"false"` -> `false`